19. Women and World War II

 With the departure of many Major League Baseball players for the front lines, Chicago Cubs owner Philip K. Wrigley organized the All-American Girls Professional Baseball League.
 The League began play in 1943 with four teams.
 It expanded to ten teams and nearly six hundred players in its twelve-year tenure.
 The women played to enthusiastic crowds throughout the Midwest.
 Although the women were professional athletes, they were expected to maintain a “feminine” image that included dress uniforms, making it difficult to slide into a base while maintaining one’s modesty or avoiding scraped legs.
 Despite poor pay and long bus travel, the “girls” provided popular entertainment.
 They saw their job as a positive aspect of the war effort and laid the groundwork for women's sports and Title IX of the future.

 But women weren’t just serving on the home and job fronts.
-No. Nearly three million women volunteered with the Red Cross in the US and abroad.
+Nearly three million women volunteered with the Red Cross in the US and abroad.
 They delivered packages of needed supplies to civilians in Europe as early as 1939, established a blood donor service that provided plasma for wounded soldiers, and even drove ambulances.

 But women weren’t just serving on the home and job fronts.
-No. Nearly three million women volunteered with the Red Cross in the US and abroad.
+Nearly three million women volunteered with the Red Cross in the US and abroad.
 They delivered packages of needed supplies to civilians in Europe as early as 1939, established a blood donor service that provided plasma for wounded soldiers, and even drove ambulances.

 More than any war before, women were mobilized in the combat effort.
 One of the first ways they were used were as code breakers.
 Elizebeth Smith Friedman (1892–1980) cracked hundreds of ciphers during her career as America’s first female cryptanalyst.
 She was well known for her service in WWI and busting smugglers during Prohibition.
 Though she and her husband both worked as contractors in intelligence, she earned half her husband’s pay for the same work.
 After Pearl Harbor the Navy took over Friedman’s unit and demoted her.